bernardio5/bookie/README.md

 This is not a mirror of Project Gutenberg (URL: www.gutenberg.org)

-Project Gutenberg (PG) hosts a collection of ~65,000 public-domain texts, mostly books, some of them good.
-They're doing fine, but as the recent action against the Internet Archive shows, all centalized, publically-visible, public-domain collections are one massive lawsuit from the "Writer's Guild" away from obliteration.

-How I wish I had crawled Google Books.
-By the way, don't crawl PG!
-They support full downloads in extremely-comressed formats; be a good citizen and do it the polite way.
-I describe how to do this in the files in the "dataGetting" directory.
-Also, talk about a worthwhile charity: give them money!

 In the repo you will be able to find:
 1) Code that traverses the PG bibliographic records set and parses them into Python objects
 2) Code that takes a record object and loads the corresponding TXT, HTML, or other-format object into a Python object
 3) Code that outputs the book objects as "epub"-formatted books
 4) Docs discussing the data formats involved
 5) Notes on organization
+6) Notes on the polite way to get the data

+Project Gutenberg (PG) hosts a collection of ~65,000 public-domain texts, mostly books, some of them good.
+They're doing fine, but as the recent action against the Internet Archive shows, all centalized, publically-visible, public-domain collections are one massive lawsuit from the "Writer's Guild" away from obliteration.

+How I wish I had crawled Google Books.
+By the way, don't crawl PG!
+They support full downloads in extremely-comressed formats; be a good citizen and do it the polite way.
+Also, talk about a worthwhile charity: www.gutenberg.org/donate

 There are non-book things in the PG archive; they are ignored.